 2. Stand up for more power.

-1. Get the right body position.
+1. Get in the right body position.

 2. Go straight downhill.